Understanding the genetics of lupus

 Certain environmental conditions have to trigger those gene variations into action.
 These environmental factors can include drugs or medications, infections, and stress.

-Hope for the next generation
+Progress in diagnosis and treatment provide hope for the next generation

-Even though doctors took decades to find the right diagnosis for John, Shannon immediately knew what was happening when their oldest daughter, Katie An, started to see blood in her urine and experience abdominal pain.
+Even though doctors took decades to find the right diagnosis for John, Shannon immediately knew what was happening when their oldest daughter, Katie Ann, started to see blood in her urine and experience abdominal pain.
 The symptoms started when she was 13, not much older than her father was when his symptoms began.

-When the symptoms progressed to rashes and fevers, Shannon took Katie An to the same doctor who treated her father.
+When the symptoms progressed to rashes and fevers, Shannon took Katie Ann to the same doctor who treated her father.
 “He didn’t want to immediately label it as, ‘John had lupus, so this must be lupus,’ ” Shannon says.
 “But there were so many things that physically matched her father, including the lab results, that the doctor said this must be a genetic thing.”

 Her source of hope comes from how much has changed in understanding and treating lupus.
 “The medical research is moving so fast,” Shannon says.